Gitstar-OC/React-Notes/README.md

 # React-Notes and Multiple Small project!
-- This is the react notes I have created for myself.
+- This is the react notes and projects that I have created.
 Feel free to revise and fork when required.

  <h3> Every part is dedicated to its use in react and also and sub - parts, you must first read the <a href="App.js"> Basics </a> </h3>